AugustoPeres/personal-website/content/posts/haskell_monte_carlo_tree_search.md

 Player`, this states that a board is a function receiving two integer and returning `Maybe Player`.
 How do we use this?
-Well, if a square in connect four is unoccupied then the board function returns `Nothing` otherwise it returns `Just X` or `Just O` depending on the player that occupies that board.
+Well, if a square in connect four is unoccupied then the board function returns `Nothing` otherwise it returns `Just X` or `Just O` depending on the player that occupies that position on the board.

 Finally, we define out connect `ConnectFour` game.
 This is a simple data type with records: